cristivlad21/Keyword-Recognition-with-audio/README.md

 ## Acknowledgments
-This script uses the SpeechRecognition library for converting speech to text. pyautogui is used for performing the mouse movements and key presses.
+This script uses the SpeechRecognition library for converting speech to text and PyAutoGUI is used for performing the mouse movements and key presses.